TOP TRAVEL TIPS AND TRICKS

 1. Peak Season vs Non Peak Season

 When choosing travel dates, often we book because of something we’ve seen that inspires us to visit.
-More times than not those eye catching inspo video’s or pictures are from the peak season for that area.
-Of course, peak season means it typically cost more money.
-And of course, non peak season would cost less.
-But, sometimes you can review the “typical” weather for the off season of that area to validate if going when it is less crowded warrants saving money.
+More times than not those eye-catching inspo videos or pictures are from the peak season for that area.
+Of course, peak season means it typically costs more money.
+And of course, non-peak season would cost less.
+But sometimes you can review the “typical” weather for the off-season of that area to validate if going when it is less crowded warrants saving money.
+This is one of my favorite travel tips and tricks — budget and experience both matter!

 2. Booking Time Frame

-For International travel, its best to book ahead of time 8-10 months to obtain best rates and best excursion options.
-Airline tickets are typically best to purchase 4-6 months prior to flight for best rate.
-For domestic US travel, 3-6 months ahead of time is a good time frame to book.
-If you are traveling during peak tourist season, you may want to consider booking closer to the 6 month time frame to avoid paying higher rates.
-Domestic airline tickets can fluctuate but I would tend to purchase 4-5 months prior if traveling during the high tourist seasons.
+For international travel, it’s best to book ahead of time 8–10 months to obtain best rates and best excursion options.
+Airline tickets are typically best to purchase 4–6 months prior to flight for best rate.
+For domestic U.S. travel, 3–6 months ahead of time is a good time frame to book.
+If you are traveling during peak tourist season, you may want to consider booking closer to the 6-month time frame to avoid paying higher rates.
+Domestic airline tickets can fluctuate but I would tend to purchase 4–5 months prior if traveling during high tourist seasons.

 3. Flights

 There are a few ways I like to track flight prices.
-I use GOOGLEFLIGHTS and SKYSCANNER for review of flights and airlines with best connections, times, and price.
+I use Google Flights and Skyscanner for review of flights and airlines with best connections, times, and price.
 I monitor these flights on these websites until I feel pretty comfortable about booking, then I always go to the airline and book direct.
-With airlines, if booking thru a 3rd party website, you have to go back thru the 3rd party for any changes, cancellations, missed flights, etc. (This would include booking thru travel agent, only they can make the change) It can create an extra level of aggravation if something goes wrong and you need immediate assistance.
-If booking direct, you go thru your airline you booked thru for any of these changes and its immediate.
+With airlines, if booking through a 3rd party website, you have to go back through the 3rd party for any changes, cancellations, missed flights, etc. (This would include booking through a travel agent — only they can make the change.)
+It can create an extra level of aggravation if something goes wrong and you need immediate assistance.
+If booking direct, you go through your airline for any of these changes and it’s immediate.

 4. Accommodations

-There are a several different ways to secure accommodations.
-The main 3 are booking direct with hotel, using 3rd party site, or thru a travel agent.
+There are several different ways to secure accommodations.
+The main 3 are booking direct with the hotel, using a 3rd party site, or through a travel agent.
 I like using good reliable 3rd party sites.
-My favorite I go to for most of my travels are BOOKING.COM and VRBO.
-I’ve been using BOOKING.COM for about 18 years for Hotel or Villa type of accommodation.
-Lots of options, I typically choose an option w no prepayment (pay upon check in) or no cancel fee, which makes booking easy.
+My favorites are Booking.com and VRBO.
+I’ve been using Booking.com for about 18 years for hotel or villa type accommodation.
+Lots of options — I typically choose an option with no prepayment (pay upon check-in) or no cancellation fee, which makes booking easy.
 In all these years I haven’t experienced any inconveniences or mistakes with my bookings.
-VRBO is more for home away from home style of accommodation.
+VRBO is more for home-away-from-home style stays.
 Lots to choose from.
-I’ve been using them for 15 years without any inconveniences or mistakes.
-Typically, the rating is pretty accurate when making the selection on which place is right for me.
-You do have to make a deposit to reserve, balance usually due week of stay.
-If its not too expensive I would purchase the insurance to not have the worry about if the management company finds something damaged after your stay (whether you did it or not).
-Another good tip is take pictures that are time stamped of when you arrive and when you leave to ensure you have proof of your conditions while you occupied residence.
+I’ve been using them for 15 years without any issues.
+Typically, the rating is pretty accurate when choosing which place is right for me.
+I recommend taking timestamped photos when you arrive and when you leave to ensure you have proof of conditions while you occupied the residence — a great travel tip to protect yourself.

 5. Excursions

 It takes a bit of time to decide what to do in any given city.
 My thought is I want to experience the area in ways that are above and beyond the typical tourist.
 I find many of my excursions on Viator.
-Although, I do read thru many blogs and social media posts to capture the things that are unique that add a little extra to my trips experience.
+Although, I do read through many blogs and social media posts to capture the things that are unique and add a little extra to my trip’s experience.

 6. Space in Between

 Putting an itinerary together takes time and thought.
-A piece of advice when planning, try to allow an activity for the day that gives you the opportunity to enjoy the atmosphere for a moment.
-Whether its during or after your excursion, walking the streets or shops of the city, having a local meal, or taking a bit of time at the end of the day to soak it all in… makes packing everything into the trip and the go go go not seem so rushed.
+A piece of advice when planning: try to allow an activity for the day that gives you the opportunity to enjoy the atmosphere for a moment.
+Whether it’s during or after your excursion — walking the streets or shops of the city, having a local meal, or taking a bit of time at the end of the day to soak it all in — makes packing everything into the trip and the go-go-go not seem so rushed.
+That’s the secret to a custom travel itinerary that doesn’t feel overwhelming.

 7. Travel Insurance

-It is always a good idea to secure Travel Insurance when paying a sizable amount towards a vacation that otherwise would not be refunded in the event of a cancellation.
-Allianz Travel Insurance is a trusted resource and typically inexpensive travel insurance.
+It is always a good idea to secure travel insurance when paying a sizable amount toward a vacation that otherwise would not be refunded in the event of a cancellation.
+Allianz Travel Insurance is a trusted resource and typically inexpensive.

 8. Transportation

 Decide how you will get around once you arrive at your destination.
-I find in the US some places it is easier to Uber or Lyft from place to place, while other areas require you to secure a rental car.
-In Europe, I have found it is easier to depend on local trains and public transit to get around.
+I find in the U.S., some places it is easier to use Uber or Lyft, while other areas require you to secure a rental car.
+In Europe, I have found it’s often better to depend on local trains and public transit.

 9. Create Packing List